mastrojs/mastrojs.github.io/data/guide/forms-and-rest-apis.md

         deno run -A jsr:@mastrojs/mastro@0.1.0/init

     and hit enter.
 This Mastro initalization script will ask you for a folder name for your new server project.
-Enter e.g. `test-server` and hit enter (Folder names with spaces are a bit of a pain on the command-line).
+Enter for example `test-server` and hit enter (folder names with spaces are a bit of a pain on the command-line).

 5. Then it will tell you to `cd test-server`, and from there you can enter: